heliumchain/squorum/README.md

 ## What we believe

-We believe in the power of community and that a community that shares knowledge, skills and experience is a strong community.
+We believe in the power of community.

+We believe that a community that shares knowledge, skills and experience is a strong community.

 We believe that an open source approach to solving a problem results in a high-quality solution that has a higher chance of solving real world problems.